dschiese/gpt-4-prompting/README.md

-# Prompt sending for GPT-4
+# Prompt sending for GPT-4 with pre-defined data

 ## Explanation